They Will Kill You Logo

 Suggest an update

 Took Leng How was born on December 16, 1981, in Penang, Malaysia.
-He moved to Singapore around the age of 18 to work as a vegetable packer at the Pasir Panjang Wholesale Centre.
+He grew up in Penang before migrating to Singapore at the age of 18 in search of better employment opportunities..
+At around the age of 18, he works as a vegetable packer at the Pasir Panjang Wholesale Centre.
 There, he befriended Huang Na, the eight-year-old daughter of one of his co-workers.
 Highly sociable yet reserved in other contexts, Took rented a flat nearby, married an Indonesian-Chinese woman, and had a son with her.

 Like what you're reading?